Camping is one of the best ways to enjoy the outdoors.

 There is no right or wrong way to go camping, though there are some ways to be prepared when it comes time to spend the night in the great outdoors.
 Whether you decide to go for a more down-to-earth form of camping where you hike in with everything you need, or if you decide that you’re the best way to commune with nature is still hooked up to your truck, going camping does take some preparation.

 There’s no real way to just go out into the woods and go camping without the proper supplies, unless you find yourself on a survival TV show, of course.
 But it’s always a good idea to be prepared before answering the call of nature.
-Otherwise, you may find yourself spending the night curled up in your tent wishing you had brought a camping mattress and a blanket.
+Otherwise, you may find yourself spending the night curled up in your tent wishing you had brought a camping mattress, camping pillow, and a blanket.

 Gearing Up to Head Out